 - Geometric pots, white if possible (DIY if you’re creative!)

 - Plant hangers (an awesome idea for a relatively small house)

 You could create your own plant corner and decorate it as you wish.
 Plants are essential within a house, so don’t forget to consider this part.

 5. Light It Up!

 To give your home an even cosier glow, including lights!
 Pay attention so that they match your décor and house theme.
 If, for example, you’ve chosen an elegant approach, LEDs should not be your first priority.
 String lights are trending right now, so if you’re going for a modern design, this is one of your best choices.
-Here you can find even more details about it.

 You can now redecorate your home for more coziness efficiently and promptly!
 There’s no need for you to spend thousands of dollars on it.
 You can improvise and make your house look striking to absolutely any guest.